SMALLPET / health & care

 How can I keep my hamster healthy?

-Take your hamster for a check-up if it displays any of these symptoms:
+Take your hamster for a check-up if they display any of these signs:

 - Overgrown front teeth

 - Weight loss; not eating or drinking normally

 Now that you know how to take care of a hamster, go enjoy that little furball!